Flumotion/flumotion/doc/random/developer-introduction.rst

 each commit.
 It's highly recommended that you run all the tests before committing, to avoid being embarrassed at buildbot when he complains that your checkin broke the build.

-The tool to run unittests in python is called Trial, and is a part of the twisted framework.
+The tool to run unittests in python is called Trial_, and is a part of the twisted framework.

 You can the tests by typing the following::